faridreza99/Mahajampur-Madrasa/replit.md

 ## System Design Choices
 - **Build Tooling**: Create React App with Craco and Webpack customization.
 - **Development Environment**: Hot reloading and a development server.
+- **React Performance Pattern**: All async fetch functions in useEffect hooks are wrapped in useCallback with proper dependency arrays to prevent infinite render loops.
+This pattern is consistently applied across AINotes, AISummary, and AILogs components.

 # External Dependencies